ThePanamalien/TestOne/_pages/D.md

   <summary>Click to read full definition!</summary>
 <p>
-The role with ultimate responsibility for ensuring that adequate resources (e.g. staff and funding) are available to support all aspects of data management for data within their scope of responsibility.
+The role with ultimate responsibility for ensuring that adequate resources (e.g. staff and funding) are available to support all aspects of data management for data within their scope of responsibility.<br>
 The role having the ultimate authority to: <br>
-1) ensure adequate resources are allocated to complete all aspects of data management and <br>
+1) Ensure adequate resources are allocated to complete all aspects of data management and <br>
-2) ensure compliance with all data goverance polcies.
+2) Ensure compliance with all data goverance polcies.
 </p>
 </details>